Rings of almost everywhere defined functions: Preliminaries

 Definition~\ref{def:localizability} was formulated in a setting more general than partially ordered commutative rings because of the following two technical propositions inspired by \cite[Thm.~3.2 and Prop.~3.5]{schmuedgen.schoetz:positivstellensaetzForSemirings}.
 These show that some axioms of localizable archimedean partially ordered commutative rings are redundant.
-This will later on be helpful for the construction of examples.
+This is not necessary for the main Theorem~\ref{theorem:main}, but it will later on be helpful for the construction of examples in the last section~\ref{sec:app}.
 As a preparation we note:

 \begin{lemma} Let $\R$ be a commutative ring endowed with a translation-invariant partial order $\le$ on the underlying additive group.
 Assume also that $\R$ is archimedean and localizable.
 Then $\NN \subseteq \Loc(\R).$ \end{lemma} \begin{proof} Recall that $1 \in \Loc(\R) \subseteq \R^+$ by localizability and therefore $\NN \subseteq 1+\R^+.$ Consider $n\in \NN$ and let $r\in \R$ be given such that $nr \in \R^+.$ For all $m\in \{1,\dots,n-1\}$ there exists $s_m \in \Loc(\R) \subseteq \R^+$ such that $-s_m \le mr \le s_m.$ Set $\hat s \coloneqq \sum_{m=1}^{n-1} s_m,$ then $0 \le mr + s_m \le mr + \hat s$ for all $m\in \{1,\dots,n-1\}.$ It follows that $\ell nr + mr + \hat s \in \R^+$ for all $\ell \in \NN_0$ and all $m\in \{1,\dots,n-1\},$ so $kr + \hat s \in \R^+$ for all $k\in \NN,$ and therefore $r \in \R^+$ because $\R$ is archimedean. \end{proof}